Obama commutes Puerto Rican nationalist's sentence

 Supporters celebrate

-López Rivera's supporters also include "Hamilton" writer and actor Lin-Manuel Miranda, who said he was "sobbing with gratitude" about the news.
+López Rivera's supporters include "Hamilton" writer and actor Lin-Manuel Miranda, who said he was "sobbing with gratitude" about the news.

 "Sobbing with gratitude here in London.
 Oscar Lopez Rivera is coming home.
 Thank you, @POTUS."